jayxml/grounding2603/README.md

 # grounding2603
-Hands-on exercise for document grounding with SAP Generative AI Hub, and code-based agent
+Hands-on exercise for document grounding with SAP Generative AI Hub, and code-based agent.

-Detailed instruction is provided separtely only for participants of the workshop.
+Detailed setup guide and workflow instruction is provided separtely only for participants of the workshop.